Seppli11/ZHAW-Summary/summaries/24FS/CCP2/8_Runtime Environment.md

 Using containers for the runtime environment has many benefits:

-* it relieves the devs and ops teams from worrying about the specific details of the machines and OS
+* it relieves the devs and ops teams from worrying about the specific details of the machines and OSes
 * It allows for rolling out new hardware and/or upgrading the OS with minimal impact on the application

 ## Open Container Initiative (OCI)

 OCI is an industry standard to define containers.

-The OCI Image spec specifies the file format of the bundled file system (image manifest(metadata, dependencies, ...), FS layers, image configurations (env variables, arguments)).
+The OCI Image spec specifies the file format of the bundled file system (image manifest (metadata, dependencies, ...), FS layers, image configurations (env variables, arguments)).

-The OCI runtime spec detail how an image can be started and run.
+The OCI runtime spec details how an image can be started and run.
 There are multiple implementations of the OCI runtime specification.

 ### OCI Images